Introduction to Korean History from a Global Perspective: Korea and East Asia

 -

 277-3.
-Youth Culture in the Early 21st Century (1): Youth Movements in Korea, China, Japan, Taiwan, and Hong Kong
+The Kaleidoscope of Early 21st-Century Youth Culture (1): Youth Movements in Korea, China, Japan, Taiwan, and Hong Kong

 -